krnak/ztrezor/doc/README.md

 `rk` and `nf` could be computed by the Host.

 On the otherside, computing `nf` and `rk` in the Trezor raises the implementation security and it simplifies the protocol.
 Hence we will compute the nullifier in the Trezor, if no fundamental barier appears.

-[](If the `nf` was not computed in the Trezor, its integrity cannot be checked.
-Therefore user cannot control which of his Notes was spent.
-But since `cv` and `cm` were computed in the Trezor, user controls the value of the input Note of an Action.
-If a nullifier of a Note with a different value was sent by the Host, then the zk-proof must be invalid. (`cm` binds the Action to output `v_new` ZEC and `cv` binds the Action to add exactly `v_old - v_new` ZEC to a shielded transaction pool.
-Though `cm` and `cv` together bind the Action to has `c_old` ZEC on input).
-To sum it up, once the `cv` and `cm` were computed in the Trezor, then the only new freedom of the Host, who controls the nullifier, is to choose, which of user's Notes with value exactly `v_old` ZEC is spent as an Action input.
-Since the transaction inputs were selected by the Host anyway, the Host has this freedom anyway.)

 ## Orchard Actions